Continuous topological phase transition between $\mathbb{Z}_2$ topologically ordered phases

 Since the TC–DS transition can be simulated on a digital quantum computer~\cite{Leo_2024}, it would be interesting to experimentally realize this transition and measure the corresponding anyonic order parameters.
-In addition, one may consider adding more perturbations like $-h_x' \sum_e X_e + \text{h.c.}$, $-h_z' \sum_e Z_e + \text{h.c.}$, to the perturbed $\mathbb{Z}_4$ QD model in Eq.~\eqref{eq:Z4_QD_H}.
+In addition, one may consider adding more perturbations like $-h_x' \sum_e X_e + \text{h.c.}$, $-h_z' \sum_e Z_e + \text{h.c.}$ to the perturbed $\mathbb{Z}_4$ QD model in Eq.~\eqref{eq:Z4_QD_H}.
 These terms explicitly break the exact 1-form symmetries $\prod_{e\in C}Z_e^2$, $\prod_{e\in \hat{C}}X_e^2$, hence the duality transformation and non-local order parameters do not work anymore.
 In such cases, the Fredenhagen–Marcu order parameter can be used to detect anyon condensation~\cite{FM_1983,FM_1986,xu_FM_2024}, and an adiabatic approach can be used to investigate confinement~\cite{xu_roughen_2025}.
 Alternatively, the broken exact 1-form symmetry could be restored via quantum error correction~\cite{QEC_1_form_2025}.

-\textbf{Acknowledgements.} The authors gratefully acknowledge valuable discussions with Lei Wang on numerical computations and support in providing computational resources.
+\textbf{Acknowledgments.} The authors appreciate valuable discussions with L. Wang on numerical computations and support in providing computational resources.
 W.-T. Xu thanks R.-Z. Huang for helpful comments and acknowledges support from the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.

 \textbf{Data availability.} The code and data are available on Zenodo~\cite{zenodo_2025}.

 \begin{widetext}

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\Roman{section}}